mkls/throttle-async-function/README.md

-With the default values of `cacheRefreshPeriod` and `cacheMaxAge` (1 and 5 minutes) it will try to refresh the cache every 1 minute for given arguments, but in case this refresh fails (after retries), it will serve the result of the latest succesfull refresh until it is less than 5 minutes old.
+With the default values of `cacheRefreshPeriod` and `cacheMaxAge` (1 and 5 minutes) it will try to refresh the cache every 1 minute for given arguments, but in case the refresh fails (after retries), it will serve the result of the latest succesfull refresh until it is less than 5 minutes old.

+- `maxCachedItems`: default is `Infinity` (no limit)

+  The maximum number of results to store before evicting the least recently used one.
+  Uses [lru-cache](https://www.npmjs.com/package/lru-cache) behind the scene.

-- `retryCount`: (default 0)
+- `retryCount`: default is 0 (no retry)

   When the wrapped function returns with a rejected promise or throws an error, it will be retried this many times before propagating the error to the caller.